NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 ## Quick Start Guide

-To train your model using mixed precision with Tensor Cores or using FP32, perform the following steps using the default parameters of the BERT model.
-The default parameters for pretraining have been set to run on 8x V100 32G cards.
+To train your model using mixed or TF32 precision with Tensor Cores or using FP32, perform the following steps using the default parameters of the BERT model.
+Training configurations to run on 8 x A100 40G, 8 x V100 16G, 16 x V100 32G cards and examples of usage are provided at the end of this section.
 For the specifics concerning training and inference, see the [Advanced](#advanced) section.

 1. Clone the repository.